 How to save on car insurance

-Here’s the number one rule for how to buy car insurance: comparison shopping for your area of the nation is crucial for finding cheap insurance.
-Prices vary by insurer.
-Some companies offer much more affordable options than their competitors.
+Comparison shopping for an auto insurance policy in your area of the nation is crucial for finding cheap insurance, because prices vary by insurer and ZIP code.
+Some of the cheapest car insurance companies offer much more affordable options than their competitors.

-There are some actions you can take, outside of comparison shopping, to slash your insurance costs.
-One way you can save is by understanding how much coverage you really need and purchasing accordingly.
-It also pays to look for discounts from auto insurers for things like maintaining a good driving record, taking a defensive driving course or putting a limited number of miles on your car annually.
-If you need to know how to get car insurance for the first time, you may be a student.
-Look into student discounts, as well.
+Outside of comparison shopping, there are some actions you can take to help slash your insurance costs, such as understanding how much coverage you really need and purchasing accordingly.
+It also pays to look for car insurance discounts for things like maintaining a good driving record, taking a defensive driving course or putting a limited number of miles on your car annually.
+Students can also receive rewards for good grades, so it is often worth looking into student discounts.

 Requesting higher deductibles can also lower your insurance costs substantially.
-In fact, you could lower your collision and comprehensive coverage cost by 15 to 30 percent by raising your deductible from $200 to $500, according to the Insurance Information Institute.
-Moving to a deductible that’s $1,000 could save you 40 percent or more.
+In fact, you could lower your collision and comprehensive coverage cost by 15-30% by raising your deductible from $200 to $500, according to the Insurance Information Institute.
+Additionally, setting a deductible that is $1,000 could save you 40% or more.

 What do I need to buy car insurance?

-If you’re looking for how to get car insurance for the first time, or haven’t set up a new policy in a while, you might be wondering, “What do I need to buy car insurance?”
+If you are looking for how to get car insurance for the first time or have not set up a new policy in a while, you might be wondering, “What do I need to buy car insurance?”

-- Driver’s License, both for you and for people you expect to be driving your vehicle(s)
+- Driver’s license (both for you and for people you expect to be driving your insured vehicles)

 - Vehicle registration

-Once you have your items together, get a few online car insurance quotes to compare how you can save with one insurer vs. another.
-You may qualify for better discounts with a particular auto insurance company, so it’s worth the time to shop around for quotes before you buy.
+Once you have your items together, get a few online car insurance quotes to compare how you can save with one insurer versus another.
+You may qualify for better discounts with a particular auto insurance company, so it is worth the time to shop around for quotes before you buy.